alexanderovie/datos/docs/interfaces/IImagesDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`ImagesElement`](../classes/ImagesElement.md)[]

-Defined in: main.ts:106638
+Defined in: main.ts:115627

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 ***